SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 So at this stage you have a choice.

-* either: [follow the instructions](#follow-the-instructions) on the download page, choosing the `bin/` directory (i.e. `$HOME/bin/` which resolves to `/home/user/bin/` in the context of the Dev Space terminal session)
+* you could [follow the instructions](#follow-the-instructions) on the download page, choosing the `bin/` directory (i.e. `$HOME/bin/` which resolves to `/home/user/bin/` in the context of the Dev Space terminal session)
-* or: [use the `getbtpcli`  script](#use-the-getbtpcli-script) to do this for you, a script that will let you discover and download the latest versions as they become available
+* or you could [use the `getbtpcli`  script](#use-the-getbtpcli-script) to do this for you, a script that will let you discover and download the latest versions as they become available

 👉 In this exercise, follow the second approach and [use the `getbtpcli` script](#use-the-getbtpcli-script).